-Transport in Thailand can be chaotic and there are many different options when it comes to getting around.
-Most long-distance travel is via bus, and motorbikes are commonly used for short distances in the larger cities.
+Transport and driving in Thailand can be chaotic, and there are many different options when it comes to getting around.
+Most long-distance travel is via buses, with motorcycles commonly used for short distances in larger cities.

-While most foreigners get around safely, the country does have high road accident rates, particularly when it comes to motorcycles.
+While most foreigners should be able to get around safely, the country does have high road accident rates, particularly when it comes to motorcycles.
 The Thai capital is especially notorious – the traffic in Bangkok is among the worst in the world, and expats should take extra care when driving in the city.

 Thailand has a fairly good public transport system which consists of buses, trains, motorcycles, taxis and tuk-tuks.